HacklabSoftware/Jetson-Nano-Dev/README.md

 You can also just use the sdk manager to download the latest files for you

-move the files into the sources_nano folder
+Move the files into the sources_nano folder
 ```
 sudo mv ~/Downloads/Jetson-210_Linux_R32.7.2_aarch64.tbz2 ~/sources_nano/
 sudo mv ~/Downloads/Tegra_Linux_Sample-Root-Filesystem-R32.7.2_aarch64.tbz2 ~/sources_nano/
 ```

 Unzip the resources
 ```